Lecturer - Physical Therapy

 - Current active service to the physical therapy profession

-Schedule will vary from quarter to quarter to fulfill position’s responsibilities.
+Schedule will vary from semester to semester to fulfill position’s responsibilities.
 Typical annual teaching schedule is 45 credit hours.
 Schedule will be on the semester schedule (Aug-May) beginning Fall, 2021Posting Date:

 05/03/2021Open Until Further Notice:

 YesScreening to Begin: